NeilsVintageComputers/Kimtron-ABM85-Terminal/README.md

 - Terminal 2

-After finaly repairing the first terminal I was more optimistic when starting on the second one.
+After finaly repairing the first terminal I was more optimistic when starting on the second one..........little did I know

 With the 8275 replaced with a tested Aliexpress chip I checked the ram chips, .... once again all were faulty!